SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     was done using the `ruff` framework.
 In this set of exercises, we will create GitHub workflows that will automatically test for this.

-    1. Create a new workflow file called `codecheck.yaml`, that implements the following three steps
+    1. Create a new workflow file called `codecheck.yaml`, that implements the following three steps:

-        * Setup Python environment
+        * Sets up Python environment

         * Installs `ruff`